ArjoNagelhout/cuboid/README.md

 - [`AddCommand.cs`](app/Assets/Scripts/Runtime/Commands/AddCommand.cs) Add RealityObject to the scene
 - [`RemoveCommand.cs`](app/Assets/Scripts/Runtime/Commands/RemoveCommand.cs) Remove RealityObject from the scene
 - [`SelectCommand.cs`](app/Assets/Scripts/Runtime/Commands/SelectCommand.cs) Select or deselect a set of RealityObjects
-- [`SetPropertyCommand.cs`](app/Assets/Scripts/Runtime/Commands/SetPropertyCommand.cs) Set a property of a set of RealityObjects with the same type
+- [`SetPropertyCommand.cs`](app/Assets/Scripts/Runtime/Commands/SetPropertyCommand.cs) Set a property of a set of RealityObjects that have the same type
 - [`TransformCommand.cs`](app/Assets/Scripts/Runtime/Commands/TransformCommand.cs) Transform a set of objects using a TRS matrix transform

 ### `📁 Document`